 Peloton means a group of bike riders, but it’s also a brand name for one of the most popular brands of exercise equipment.
 Peloton makes spin bikes, the Peloton Tread (their treadmill), and is rumored to be venturing into rowers soon.

 A Peloton bike isn’t an exercise bike–it’s a spin bike, also called an indoor cycling bike.
-It’s made to go fast and isn’t a passive experience like a traditional exercise bike is.
+It’s made to go fast (well, while staying in one place) and isn’t a passive experience like a traditional exercise bike is.

 The best part about the Peloton brand, in my opinion, are the spin classes and instructors.
 The Peloton comes with a large screen where you’ll watch your spin classes–either live or pre-recorded.

 A Peloton bike isn’t cheap–they start at $1895 and go up to about $2,945, depending on which bike and which accessory package you buy.

 When you purchase the bike, you’ll have the option to add these accessories onto your order:

 - Peloton shoes with delta cleats: The Peloton shoes come with Delta cleats.
 If you have another brand of shoes with different cleats, you can swap out your pedals for a relatively low cost.
 I believe they have them right on Amazon.